 EXPERIENCED YORKVILLE PROBATE AND LIVING TRUST COUNSEL AND GUIDANCE FOR ESTATE PLANNING MATTERS

 In conclusion, people procrastinate and find reasons to delay their estate plan.
 Daily, I am reminded of the urgency of now.
 Young and middle-aged people are experiencing strokes and death too prematurely.
 Estate planning is simply planning for your family to have your financial affairs in order.
-Sean Robertson and Robertson Legal Group, LLC are passionate about helping people with their estate plans.
+Robertson Legal Group, LLC is passionate about helping people with their estate plans.
 Planning an estate plan is an example of love.
 Loved ones hurt upon tragedy and a failed estate plan adds to this agony.
 Instead of mourning a person’s death, a person is calling an attorney’s office desperate for answers.
 Prayers and answers are often delivered, but at times, prayers and answers are unanswered and bad news are delivered.
 Today’s point is the urgency of now and planning one’s estate plan and estate.
 An estate plan is part of a person’s legacy.
 Quite frankly, an estate plan also means that minor children will have life insurance proceeds to assist the surviving spouse provide a good life for their children.
 A planned estate is evidence of love.